ljdrg/ljdrg.github.io/pages/how_to_get_started.md

 When students accept an assignment they are prompted to link their GitHub account to the roster themselves.
 If a student chooses the wrong identifier you can unlink the GitHub account from that identifier.

-### Creating an assignment

-When creating an assignment you have various options to choose from.
-You can set a deadline, specify wether it's supposed to be an individual or group assignment, set the repository visibility to private or public...

-For more detailed information go to this website: [Creating assignments](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment)

-If you want to use autograding make sure that you follow all of the steps in: [How to set up autograding](/autograding.html)

-In general, you want to enable the “feedback pull request” option.
-This will automatically open a pull request when the student accepts an assignment and allows you to give direct feedback, line by line, on the students code.